diodechain/website/_posts/2023-08-16-NGO-and-mission-team-communication.md

 #### Get Started with Diode:

-In a world where secure communication is non-negotiable but often traded for convenience, NGOs, international organizations, and mission organizations can confidently adopt Diode as a solution.
-This stands as a testament to the potential of technology to empower missions, providing a secure bridge to global collaboration and communication.
+Secure communication is non-negotiable but often traded for convenience.
+International NGOs,  organizations, and mission groups can confidently adopt Diode as a solution.
+This stands as a testament to the potential of technology to empower people, providing a secure bridge to global collaboration and communication.
 Find out more and join the ranks of visionary purpose-driven organizations that are reshaping secure communication with [Diode](Diode.io).